elugens/hello-javascript/docs/browser-related-questions/browser-document/modifying-the-document.md

 ```

 :::note
-Once, you have cloned the node you use the appendChild() or insertBefore() method to insert the cloned node to the document.
-If, you want a deep clone you simply set the deep parameter value to true if you want to clone all descendants (children), otherwise false.
+Once you have cloned the node, you use the appendChild() or insertBefore() method to insert the cloned node into the document.
+If you want a deep clone, you set the deep parameter value to true if you want to clone all descendants (children); otherwise, false.
 :::

   </div>